the mountains of Great Basin

 There are plenty of ways to access Highway 395 from Las Vegas.
 You could even drive Highway 190 through Death Valley National Park to 395 but I’ve included my favorite way in my Google Map above.

 That route takes you north on Highway 95 to Nevada Highway 266/California 168 and passes near the Ancient Bristlecone Forest.
-I definitely recommend adding it to your trip.
+I strongly recommend adding this stop to your trip.
 The road out to the national forest visitor center has some of the most amazing views of the Sierra Nevada.

 Unfortunately, this route into Yosemite National Park across the Tioga Pass – California’s highest vehicle crossing – is only accessible part of the year.
 The pass is generally closed from November through late May or early June.